vkuberan/vkuberan/README.md

 <img src="https://github.com/vkuberan/vkuberan/blob/master/images/github-profile.png" alt="Velmurugan Kuberan - Freelance Web Developer specialized in Django, Laravel, Wordpress and React plus a illustration of Velmurugan">

-<p>Over 11+ years of expertise in building, delivering and maintaining small to medium scale web sites and API-driven applications, from the idea phase to all the way to the finished product.
+<p>This is Velmurugan Kuberan.
+I am a Web Developer with more than 11+ years of Remote Working  experience in building, delivering and maintaining small to medium scale web sites and API-driven applications, from the idea phase to all the way to the finished product.
 Depending on the client’s needs, I usually play several different roles.
-I can cover backend and frontend development, database architecture, quality assurance & deployment (DevOps).</p>
+I can cover backend and frontend development, database architecture & deployment.</p>

  - 💬 Ask me about **django, WordPress, laravel, VueJS & react**
  - 📫 Reach me @ **vkuberan@gmail.com**